alfredzhang98/Bristol_embedded_system_lab1/README.md

 # Embedded_Unit_Lab
-There include two Part of work：
+There include two Part of work.

 ## Part1：Arm-M0 Lab
 Change the down egde to our group number